AI Use Cases/Construction

 Revenue & Operational Impact

 The operational cost is severe.
 Undetected customer friction compounds into change orders, scope disputes, and payment holds.
 Schedule variance metrics show delays, but root cause - deteriorating client relationships - stays invisible until the relationship breaks.
 RFI cycle times stretch because teams react to escalated complaints rather than preventing them.
 Safety-related sentiment (worker concerns about site conditions, equipment issues) gets buried in field notes instead of surfacing to leadership.
-Insurance premiums rise when safety incidents correlate with communication breakdowns that AI could have flagged weeks earlier.
+Insurance costs follow the same curve when safety incidents trace back to communication breakdowns nobody surfaced in time.

 Why Generic Tools Fail